 Chief Executive Officer

 Karen van Bergen brings nearly 30 years of agency- and client-side experience to her role as CEO of Omnicom Public Relations Group.
-She holds responsibility for all public relations and public affairs firms within Omnicom, encompassing more than 6,000 employees.
+She holds responsibility for all public relations and public affairs firms within Omnicom, encompassing more than 6,300 employees.
 Karen drives the strategy for Omnicom Public Relations Group, focused on Omnicom’s strategic growth areas including talent, innovation and collaboration.
 Prior to Omnicom Public Relations Group, Karen served as CEO of global public relations agency Porter Novelli.
 Over a three year period, Karen led the agency on a path of significant transformation—marked by growth and award-winning work, and capped by recognition as a 2014 PRWeek Best Place to Work—a result of her steadfast focus on talent.
 She served as managing director of Porter Novelli’s New York office from 2011-2012.
 Before Porter Novelli, Karen spent four years at FleishmanHillard, most recently as senior partner, senior vice president and global lead for OneVoice, an integrated Omnicom team serving Royal Philips Electronics.
 Working in-house, Karen served two stints with McDonald’s in Europe and Asia totaling more than 13 years; she also worked with The Coca-Cola Company and Outboard Marine Corporation.
-Karen was named 2016 PRWeek PR Professional of the Year–Agency and a 2016 “Woman of Influence” by New York Business Journal in addition to being named to the 2016 PRWeek Hall of Femme and PRWeek Power List in 2013, 2014 and 2015.
+Karen was named 2016 PRWeek PR Professional of the Year–Agency and a 2016 “Woman of Influence” by New York Business Journal in addition to being named to the 2016 PRWeek Hall of Femme and PRWeek Power List in 2013, 2014, 2015 and 2016.
+In 2017 she was ranked #1 on the Power List, the first woman to achieve that rank.
 She is a founding member of Omniwomen, which aims to grow the number of female leaders throughout Omnicom.

 Chief Operating Officer

 Joseph serves as chief operating officer at Omnicom Public Relations Group, driving the development and execution of strategic initiatives around talent, innovation, collaboration and growth.
 Most recently, Joe served as partner and chief operating officer at Porter Novelli, with executive responsibility for talent, creative and strategic planning, analytics and research.
 In addition to leading countless strategic initiatives for the agency, he served as strategic advisor to clients in the food and beverage industry.
-Prior to that, Joe was deputy managing director of the New York office from 2011-2013.
-He joined Porter Novelli in 2006 as executive vice president and leader of the agency’s strategic planning function; he also served as deputy managing director of the deputy managing director of the New York office from 2011-2013.
+He joined Porter Novelli in 2006 as executive vice president and leader of the agency’s strategic planning function; he also served as deputy managing director of the New York office from 2011-2013.
 Prior to Porter Novelli, Joe was vice president of knowledge management at Cadbury Schweppes; he also served in director level roles at Unilever and Lipton.

 Chief Financial Officer